 About | History | Staff | Board of Directors | News

-Nayeli brings to Journey Out nearly 18 years of experience in the nonprofit sector with an extensive background assisting survivors of domestic violence and homeless populations, working closely with law enforcement to assist those in crisis, including victims and survivors of commercial sexual exploitation.
-Prior to Journey Out, Nayeli served as the Senior Site Director for Client Services at Chryalis, a non-profit dedicated to creating a pathway to self sufficiency for homeless and low income individuals by providing the resources and support needed to find and retain employment.
+Nayeli brings to Journey Out nearly 20 years of experience in the nonprofit sector with an extensive background assisting survivors of domestic violence and homeless populations, working closely with law enforcement to assist those in crisis, including victims and survivors of commercial sexual exploitation.
+Prior to Journey Out, Nayeli served as the Senior Site Director for Client Services at Chrysalis, a non-profit dedicated to creating a pathway to self sufficiency for homeless and low income individuals by providing the resources and support needed to find and retain employment.
 Nayeli was responsible for the day to day operations of the largest Chrysalis site.
 As the Senior Site Director, she managed personnel, grants, resources, facility operations and external partnerships.
 A hands-on contributor and key member of the Client Services Management Team, Nayeli participated in the development and implementation of short and long-term organizational strategies and served as a trusted advisor for Senior Leadership and all Chrysalis Management.

 Nayeli has extensive experience working with survivors of domestic violence, the re-entry population and in housing.
 She is a proud Angeleno who is passionate about serving her community and believes that everyone deserves to be treated with dignity and respect.
 She holds a B.A. in Organizational Leadership.